 Our boarding time was 11:30, but it took us an hour and a half to get on the ship!
 I’m an impatient guy, and I’m not too fond of long waits.

 However, the Royal Caribbean team was fast and efficient once we got through security and customs.
-Since we were in the last days of the pandemic, we still needed a negative Covid test.

 I liked that our cruise cards were already in our cabin, which was accessible at 2 pm.
 There’s no waiting during Royal Caribbean embarkation to get your cards.
 Our luggage was also at our stateroom at 2 pm.